 CDU has a dedicated team that supports First Nations students across Australia during their educational journey.
 The First Nations Student Services (FNSS) team helps with admission, enrolment, orientation, pastoral support, Away From Base support and tutorial support, while providing culturally-enriched and safe environments.

-First Nations students who would like to go to university but haven't studied in a while or don't meet the entry requirements for their course, can also apply for the Preparation for Tertiary Success (PTS) program.
-This free program provides First Nations students with the minimum entry requirements for most Diploma and Bachelor programs at CDU.
+First Nations students who would like to go to university but haven't studied in a while or don't meet the entry requirements for their course, can also apply for the First Nations Introduction to University Program or the Tertiary Enabling Program.

 For further information contact Student Central on 1800 061 963 or student.central@cdu.edu.au.